Internal Medicine Program Directors and Leadership Team

 Katie Scott, MA, C-TAGME

-Katie was born and raised in Richmond, Virginia and graduated from Christopher Newport University in Newport News, Virginia where she received a Bachelor of Arts Degree in Communication Studies and a Master of Arts Degree in Elementary Education.
+Katie was born and raised in Richmond, VA, and graduated from Christopher Newport University in Newport News, VA, where she received a Bachelor of Arts in Communication Studies and a Master of Arts in Elementary Education.
 Upon graduation, she moved to Charleston to be near her then-fiancée and begin her teaching career.
-She worked as a classroom teacher for three years with Kanawha County Schools before joining the CAMC team as a Residency Coordinator in 2020.
+She worked as a classroom teacher for three years with Kanawha County Schools before joining the CAMC team as a residency coordinator in 2020.

 Resident Leadership